invernizzi/tor-sandboxed-user/README.md

-tor-sandboxed-user
+Tor - Sanboxed User
 ==================

-Creates a user that can only reach the Tor network
+Creates a user that can only reach the Tor network.
+Her access to the local network is denied.